There are plenty of reasons to choose quiet dog breeds. Perhaps you live in an apartment, or are prone to headaches.

 With their profuse, silky coat and big, wide-set eyes these little dogs are adorable.

-Unfortunately, they also possess a flattened face, which puts them in danger of associated health issues.
+Unfortunately, they also have a flattened face.
+Which puts them in danger of associated health issues.

 Japanese Chins are also at risk of being diagnosed with a fatal neurological condition called GM2 gangliosidosis, patellar luxation, epilepsy, and early-onset heart murmurs.